baptiste-meynet/baptiste-meynet/README.md

 ## My Journey: From Engineering to Data-Driven Marketing & Automation

 ### 🎓 A Different Path
 After earning my engineering degree, I chose to step outside the traditional career path.
-I wanted to explore different industries, take on new challenges, and develop a broader way of thinking.
+I wanted to explore a different industry, take on new challenges, and develop a broader way of thinking.

 ### 📈 Stepping into Marketing
 Marketing caught my interest because it allowed me to: